Skip to content

 This tells us that we need to provide a value for the Password property.

-The command for our imaginary source system would look like this:
+The command for our example source system would look like this:

 Create Discovery with External Config File